NASA moves a step closer to supersonic passenger flights – KION546

 The study by NASA’s Glenn Research Center suggested that there are already “potential passenger markets… in about 50 established routes.”
 These routes were confined to transoceanic ones, including over the North Atlantic and the Pacific, because nations including the US ban overland supersonic flight.

-However, NASA is developing “quiet” supersonic aircraft, called X-59s, as part of its Quesst mission.
-The agency hopes that the new aircraft could eventually prompt modification of these rules, with aircraft flying between Mach 2 and Mach 4 (1,535 – 3,045 miles per hour).
+However, NASA is developing “quiet” supersonic aircraft, called X-59, as part of its Quesst mission.
+The agency hopes that the new aircraft could eventually prompt modification of these rules, clearing the way for aircraft flying between Mach 2 and Mach 4 (1,535 – 3,045 miles per hour).
 Concorde’s maximum speed was Mach 2.04, or 1,354 miles per hour.
 A jet traveling at Mach 4 could potentially make a transatlantic crossing in as little as 90 minutes.

 Following the studies, NASA’s Advanced Air Vehicles Program (AAV) will now move to its next research phase for high speed travel, contracting companies to develop designs and “explore air travel possibilities, outline risks and challenges, and identify needed technologies to make Mach 2-plus travel a reality,” the agency said.
 There will be two teams working on the research: one headed by Boeing, the other by Northrop Grumman Aeronautics Systems.
 Each will come up with designs for aircraft capable of sustaining high-supersonic speeds.